mortymacs/abcmeta/README.md

-# abcmethod
+# abcmeta

-Python abstract method library with restrictions.
+Python meta class and abstract method library with restrictions.

 This library provides a restricted way to validate abstract methods.
 The Python's default abstract method library only validates the methods